Looking for THE Best Knife Set? If so, you’re in the right place. Check out my favorite on Amazon.

 Most chef’s knives have a wide triangular blade, often with some curve, that tapers to a point, and the point is on a straight line with the handle.

-The curved blade shape allows the chef to gently rock back and forth on the cutting board for ease with fast rough jobs (for example, chopping onions, peppers, or carrots).
+The curved blade shape lets the chef gently rock back and forth on the cutting board for ease with fast rough jobs (for example, chopping onions, peppers, or carrots).

 There are many different styles of chef’s knives, including French, German, and Asian.
 If you are going to spend extra money on a knife, this would be the one to do it on!
 The most important factor is to make sure the knife feels comfortable in your hand.